 Time for brides & patio parties!

-Well, after 12 years, the Internet was not just a fad, and in fact, it's a daily blessing bringing us orders from around the world.
+Well, after 12 years, the Internet is not just a fad, and in fact, it's a daily blessing bringing us orders from around the world.
 Day of the Dead is gaining in popularity as folks in far off countries celebrate it and embrace this wonderful Mexican holiday.
 When we get sugar skull mold orders from Perth, Belfast or Montreal, I remember the first batch of Day of the Dead folk art skeletons that I brought back from Oaxaca in 1979… pallbearers made from dried garbanzo beans & toothpicks.
 I took them to the wholesale trade show and they didn't sell!
 My customers thought I was crazy to be offering crude skeletons instead of the popular teal & mauve howling coyotes.
 Little did they know that Day of the Dead was about to become the next American holiday!
-(Bugs finally devoured all my little skeletons!)

 photo courtesy Daniel Kim Photography